Bothell, Washington: Transportation

 Bothell lies at the intersection of Interstate 405, a major freeway bypass of Seattle, and State Route 522, which provides connections to Seattle and Monroe.
 Other highways in the city's northern neighborhoods include State Route 524, which travels west to Lynnwood and east to Maltby; and State Route 527 (the Bothell–Everett Highway), which connects Bothell to Mill Creek and Everett.
 Prior to the opening of the new Pacific Highway between Everett and Seattle in 1927, U.S. Route 99 was routed through Bothell on modern-day State Route 522 and State Route 527.

 Public transportation within the city is provided by several operators that serve hubs at the University of Washington Bothell campus, Canyon Park Park and Ride on Interstate 405, and Downtown Bothell.
 King County Metro has local routes connecting Bothell to nearby cities, as well as express routes traveling to North Seattle and the main University of Washington campus.
-Sound Transit Express operates express routes from Bothell to Seattle's Roosevelt station via State Route 522 and along Interstate 405 to Lynnwood and Downtown Bellevue.
-Community Transit primarily serves Snohomish County with connections at its Canyon Park hub, which is also the terminus of the Swift Green Line, a bus rapid transit line on State Route 527 that debuted in 2019.
+Sound Transit Express operates express routes from Bothell to Shoreline South/148th station via State Route 522 and along Interstate 405 to Lynnwood and Downtown Bellevue.
+Community Transit primarily serves Snohomish County with connections at its Canyon Park hub that is also the terminus of the Swift Green Line, a bus rapid transit line on State Route 527 that debuted in 2019.
 The agency's routes connect Bothell to Lynnwood, Mill Creek, and Everett.
 These agencies, along with the Washington State Department of Transportation, also operate park-and-ride lots that have a total capacity of 965 vehicles.

 As part of the Sound Transit 3 program, two Stride bus rapid transit lines are planned to be built through Bothell by 2029.
 The S2 Line will follow Interstate 405 between Lynnwood and Bellevue with stops at the University of Washington Bothell campus and Canyon Park when it opens in 2029; the S3 Line on State Route 522 between Shoreline South/148th station in Shoreline and Bothell will open in 2028 with stations in Downtown Bothell and at the University of Washington Bothell campus.
 An extension of the Swift Green Line from Canyon Park to Downtown Bothell and the UW Bothell campus is planned to open by 2031.

 In July 2019, the city government launched its dockless electric scooter sharing program with Lime.